oracle-livelabs/partner-solutions/sprints/explore-if-not-exist-clause-26ai/sprint/if-not-exists-oracle-db-26ai-beyond.md

 In this Sprint, we explore the new IF [NOT] EXISTS DDL clauses in Oracle Database 26ai and beyond.
 Before Oracle 26ai, the deployment scripts and schema upgrades often fail due to existing objects or attempts to drop non-existent ones, forcing developers to write complex PL/SQL wrappers to handle exceptions.
 The IF [NOT] EXISTS feature is a game-changer for writing deployment and schema upgrade scripts by making DDL statements repeatable and error-tolerant.
 It also helps improve CI/CD pipeline reliability.

+## Objectives

+* Demonstrate the failure modes of pre-26ai DDL when duplicate objects exist or drops target missing objects, highlighting the need for manual PL/SQL exception handling.
+* Implement repeatable DDL workflows using Oracle 26ai IF [NOT] EXISTS syntax for CREATE and DROP statements to show idempotent deployment patterns.
+* Compare execution outcomes between legacy scripts and 26ai enhancements to emphasize reduced CI/CD friction and error handling overhead.
+* Explore advanced behaviors (ALTER ...
+IF EXISTS, CREATE VIEW combinations) to document current limitations and gotchas for architects planning migrations.

 ## 1. The Problem and the Pre-26ai Solution

 We will Demonstrate the pain points in previous versions of Oracle Database.